Assignment 3: Interactive Visualization

 For this assignment you should work in teams of 3-4 students.
-You should find project partners that you will continue to work with for the final project.
+We encourage you to find project partners that you can continue to work with for the final project.

-As soon as you have formed a team and chosen a dataset, submit the team registration form.
-Your form must include the names, UW email addresses, and GitHub usernames of each team member, along with a concise title for your interactive visualization.
+Once you have formed a team and chosen a dataset, one team member should submit a team registration form.
+Your form response must include the UW NetIDs of each team member (including the submitter), along with a desired team/repository name.
 If you are looking for project partners, please post to Ed to find classmates with similar interests!
-You should submit your team registration by Fri 10/29, 11:59pm.
+You should submit your team registration by Fri 4/29, 11:59pm.

 Design an interactive graphic aimed at enabling understanding of a compelling question for a dataset of your own choosing.
 In order to determine what subset of the data and which interactive options are most promising, you may want to perform additional exploratory analysis.
 What aspects of the data reveal the most interesting discoveries or stories?
 Do not feel obligated to try to convey everything about the data: focus on a compelling subset.

 Your graphic must include interactions that enable exploration.
 Possible techniques include panning, zooming, brushing, details-on-demand (e.g., tooltips), dynamic query filters, and selecting different measures to display.
 You are free to also consider highlights, annotations, or other narrative features intended to draw attention to particular items of interest and provide additional context.